xapian/xapian-docsprint/howtos/facets.rst

 Implementation
 ==============
+Faceting works against information stored in :doc:`document value slots
+</concepts/indexing/values>`
-Faceting works against information stored in document value slots [link to value slots] and, when executed, provides a list of the unique values for that slot together with a count of the number of times each value occurs.
+and, when executed, provides a list of the unique values for that slot together with a count of the number of times each value occurs.

-.. todo:: add the link above

 Indexing
 --------